Sturgis Charter Public School

+History

 For its first six years, the school was known as Sturgis Charter School.
 In 2004, the Sturgis board changed the school's name to "Sturgis Charter Public School," in keeping with a public relations initiative of the Massachusetts Charter School Association.
 According to the enabling legislation for Massachusetts charter schools, a "charter" school is by statutory definition a public school.
 Sturgis determined that many people were unaware of this and thus added the term "Public" for clarity.

 In 2010, Sturgis decided to open a new campus on West Main Street in Hyannis, only a few blocks from the original campus.
 However, the campus was not built until 2012, and both schools shared space on Main Street until the new school was constructed.
 This new campus came to be known as "Sturgis West", while the original campus on Main Street in Hyannis came to be known as "Sturgis East", basically dividing the Sturgis campus into two separate schools.
 Both the East & West campuses field their own athletic teams (although some teams include students from both campuses).
 The campuses each have their own mascots, and their own school colors and compete against each other in all sports offered at both schools.
 Sturgis East's mascot name is the "Storm", and their colors are navy blue and white.
 Sturgis West's mascot name is the "Navigators", and their colors are green and white.

 As of the 2008–09 school year, the school had an enrollment of 367 students and 36.8 classroom teachers (on an FTE basis), for a student-teacher ratio of 10.0.